wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 | ppt_cipher     | N         | xsalsa20poly1305, aes256gcm |
 | ppt_keyid      | N         | *                           |

+*: The least significant 20 bytes (160 bits) of the SHA256 of the public key (32 bytes) of the data encryption key, as a hex-encoded string with prefix `0x` and either uppercase/lowercase alphabetic characters, encoding a checksum according to EIP55.

 **Custom Scheme Example**

+{align="left"}

 | Attribute      | Required? | Value    |
 |----------------|-----------|----------|